rocketacademy/bootcamp-4.1/3-backend/3.1-express.js/README.md

 Express Middleware

-Please checkout the finished code in this [repository](https://github.com/rocketacademy/m3\_express\_repo/tree/built\_in\_middleware), ensure that you're on the `built_in_middleware` branch if you want to test out the application on your machine you will need to install the dependencies with the command `npm install` after the installation you can then run the application with the command `node index.js`
+Please checkout the finished code in this <a href="https://github.com/rocketacademy/m3\_express\_repo/tree/built\_in\_middleware" target="_blank">repository</a>, ensure that you're on the `built_in_middleware` branch if you want to test out the application on your machine you will need to install the dependencies with the command `npm install` after the installation you can then run the application with the command `node index.js`

 ## CORS

 CORS (Cross-Origin Resource Sharing) is a security mechanism that allows servers to specify which domains other than their own to accept requests from.
 Without CORS, hackers at malicious websites could induce users to perform sensitive actions to manipulate legitimate backends using authentication information stored in the browser.
 With CORS, legitimate backends can prevent such attacks by only allowing requests from legitimate domains.

 CORS is relevant for us now because we will host our frontends and backends on different domains, and we will need to configure our backends to allow requests from our frontends.
-Express provides an [official CORS middleware NPM library `cors`](https://expressjs.com/en/resources/middleware/cors.html) to configure CORS for our backends.
+Express provides an <a href="https://expressjs.com/en/resources/middleware/cors.html" target="_blank">official CORS middleware NPM library `cors`</a> to configure CORS for our backends.

 For now we will use the most open and least secure `cors` configuration (`app.use(cors());`) to get our apps working.
 There are many ways to configure Express' `cors` library to be most secure that we can learn about later.